tsugliani/freebox-revolution-monitoring/README.md

 ![freebox monitor](freebox_monitor.png)

-# Step 3: Leverage telegraf to call the script and send it to Graphite
+# Step 3: Leverage telegraf to call the script and send stats to Graphite

 Install telegraf on the SexiGraf appliance.